capralifecycle/git-visualized-activity/infrastructure/README.md

 [CDK](https://github.com/aws/aws-cdk) is used to perform deployments.

+See `trigger-deploy.sh`.
+This will later be replaced by extending the Jenkins job.

 ## Initial setup

 This is a record of manual steps done during initial setup so